erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/email/email-domain.md

 Once you click on save, these settings are validated by ERPNext and the Email Domain gets saved.
 Sometimes this could take a few seconds and you might have to wait.
 This email domain is then available in a dropdown called Domain under Email Accounts screen

-### Entered everything but still unable to setup Email Domain
+## Entered everything but still unable to setup Email Domain?

-If you've verified the above settings and are still unable to setup Email Domain, you can contact ERPNext support for help.
+If you've entered and verified the above settings and are still unable to setup Email Domain, you can contact ERPNext support for help.